5 Easy Changes to Break Through Your Workout Plateau

-Have you hit a plateau of interest and results in your workouts?
+Have you hit a plateau in your workout interest and results?
 You may need to amp them up with these five easy changes.

 Personal Trainer Wisdom: Whether on a work project or in a relationship, you never want to “just go through the motions.”
 It is a status quo approach that rarely enhances your life or helps you achieve your goals.
 This especially applies to your fitness program.
 I often see people incorporate the quantity of time in the gym (e.g., five days per week, 60 minutes per day) but rarely the quality (e.g., low intensity instead of moderate to high….and sweating isn’t the indicator of this effort).
 Are you “just going through the motions” for each exercise you perform?
 Can you barely complete the remaining two reps of a given set?
 If you’re shooting for 12 reps and can perform 15-20 reps, you may rob your muscles of the appropriate challenge to rebuild firmer and toner.
 Instead, do a check-in on the 3rd rep of the set and ask yourself, “Can I perform 12 more reps (or whatever number you chose) at this point (for a total of 15 instead of 12)?”
 If so, you may want to increase the weight and push that muscle to exhaustion.